 Lease accounting software can save companies time and money, but one wrong key entry can cost a company plenty.
 That’s why leasing software must have an internal mechanism for spotting possible errors and warning users of them immediately.

 Errors occur when users accidentally enter wrong information or misapply accounting guidance or company policies.
 Lease accounting software should be able to catch errors that misalign with company rules.
-For example, if a company’s policy is to create amortization schedules only for leases than last one year or longer, but someone creates one for a nine-month lease, the software should be able to detect the error and alert the user immediately.
+For example, if a company’s policy is to create amortization schedules only for leases that last one year or longer, but someone creates one for a nine-month lease, the software should be able to detect the error and alert the user immediately.
 So, too, if a user classifies a lease as operational but the other data for that record seems to match that of a finance lease, the user should automatically be alerted to double-check the classification.

 If the warning is ignored, the software should note it on the record so a manager can run a report highlighting potential issues that could impact the balance of journal entries.
 The report should explain the problem and provide easy steps to fix it.
 If needed, the manager should be able to unapprove the record and alert the appropriate accountant to correct and reprocess it.
 Once issues have been fixed, the manager should be able to run another report on filtered criteria to ensure the affected record no longer shows any errors and approve the record.